 - Keeping Your Feet Constantly on the Clutch Pedal

-Engaging your clutch pedal constantly causes a friction between the flywheel and pressure plates, leading to the damage in the hydraulic system.
-Such a habit can be dangerous for the safe driving as it can cause failures of the clutch and braking system.
+Engaging your clutch pedal constantly causes friction between the flywheel and pressure plates, leading to the damage in the hydraulic system.
+Such a habit can be dangerous for safe driving as it can cause failures of the clutch and braking system.

 - Not Using Engine Braking While Going Down a Ramp